17shravani/Pulse-of-the-Community-Dashboard/README.md

 > A modern Citizen Issue Reporting & Resolution Platform.

 ## 📖 Overview
-**Pulse of the Community** is a dynamic web application designed to bridge the communication gap between citizens and local authorities.
-Originally conceptualized as a basic HTML/CSS project, it was heavily expanded into a modern Single Page Application (SPA) to demonstrate industry-level frontend development.
-Citizens can report issues, track resolutions, and view live civic data.
+**Pulse of the Community** project successfully implements a digital, interactive platform that bridges the communication gap between citizens and civic authorities.
+It modernizes the tracking mechanism and introduces data transparency using rich, data-driven dashboards.

 ## ✨ Features
 - **📊 Interactive Dashboard**: Real-time statistical analysis using animated charts.